harshu-1011/Personal_Diary/README.md

 ## Objective 🎯

 The objective of this project is to create a web application that allows users to store their personal diary entries securely.
 The application provides functionality to perform Create, Read, Update, and Delete (CRUD) operations on the diary entries.
-It also includes features to book seats and facilitates email communication.

 ## Technology Stack 🛠️

 The following technologies and tools are used in this project: